 - Diameter-melanomas are usually larger than the eraser of a pencil (1/4 inch)

-Dr. Zemmel at Richmond Aesthetic Surgery are abreast of the newest and most up to date treatments and surgical techniques to treat skin cancer.
+Dr. Zemmel and his team at Richmond Aesthetic Surgery are abreast of the newest and most up to date treatments and surgical techniques to treat skin cancer.
 Their goal is to completely destroy or remove the cancer with the smallest and most inconspicuous scar possible.
 To choose the best treatment plan for his patients, our board-certified plastic surgeon considers the location of the skin cancer, the risk of scarring, your age, general health, smoking status and medical history.

 Treatment for skin cancer usually involves some type of surgery.
 Many skin cancers can be cut out from the skin quickly and easily.
 In fact, the cancer is sometimes completely removed by your surgeon at the time of the biopsy and no further treatment is needed.
 Surgical removal of the skin cancer requires taking a smaller amount of additional skin around the lesion to make sure that all cancer cells are removed.
 It may take ¼ or more of additional skin around the whole lesion circle to eradicate the cancer.
 Sometimes that means there is a decent sized skin loss after the cancer is removed.
 Your surgeon may have to make additional incisions to move local, new skin into that area.
 Rarely, the area is too large to close by nearby skin, and a skin graft may be needed.
 Dr. Zemmel is trained in camouflaging and making the best local treatment options to minimize visible scarring.
 This is particularly true when cancer involves the most cosmetic areas of the face.
 He uses cutting edge surgical techniques to replace the skin lost during removal of the cancer.